-Kirin (or qilin, girin, ghilen, kylan or others, depending on the translation and language of orign (first name pronounced as "Chee-leen"), also called eastern unicorns, are a type of mythological creature found in Chinese, Vietnamese, Korean and Japanese folklore, and which have since percolated into the popular consciousness.
+Kirin (or qilin, girin, ghilen, kylan or others, depending on the translation and language of origin) (the first name is pronounced as "chee-leen"), also called "Eastern unicorns," are a type of mythological creature found in Chinese, Vietnamese, Korean and Japanese folklore, and which have since percolated into Western media as well.
 They typically resemble ungulates — usually horses, deer or oxen, sometimes giraffes — with draconic traits such as fangs, reptilian scales or dragon heads.
 They may have a single horn or antler in the center of their foreheads, or they may have two in the usual arrangement.
+The term "Chinese Unicorn" used to describe them however is often misleading, as Qilin are often depicted with two sets of horns and antlers.
+The proper Chinese Unicorn would be another mythical animal, the "Xiezi".

 Kirin are typically considered to be benevolent, heroic or outright holy beings.
 They are usually depicted as having a strong sense of justice, which, combined with their supernatural ability to detect whether someone is guilty or innocent of a crime they are accused of, makes them legendary — and merciless — judges.
 They are often characterized as crusading sorts, roaming the land looking for evildoers to punish and wrongs to put to rights.
 They are occasionally treated as omens, with the appearance of a qilin/kirin foretelling the birth of a king, sage or hero.